 Fire retardant-treated wood (FRTW) shall meet the conditions of classification specified in ASTM E2768.
-FRTW shall be permitted to be manufactured by pressure impregnation, application of a surface coating, or other by means.
-The chemical treatment or coating shall be durable for the life of the structure.
+FRTW shall be impregnated with chemicals by a pressure process or other means during manufacture.
+Where FRTW is used in locations that are damp, wet, or exposed to weather, it shall meet the conditions of classification specified in ASTM E2768 after accelerated weathering in accordance with ASTM D2898 and shall be identified and labeled "exterior".
+FRTW not labeled "exterior" shall demonstrate a maximum 28% moisture content when tested in accordance with ASTM D3201 at 92% relative humidity.

-- 2.3.3.1 Design values: Design values and treatment adjustment factors for FRTW shall consider both the immediate effects of treatment chemicals and re-drying, and the long-term effects of elevated temperature and humidity on wood properties.
+2.3.3.1 Design values: Design values and treatment adjustment factors for FRTW shall consider both the immediate effects of treatment chemicals and re-drying, and the long-term effects of elevated temperature and humidity on wood properties.
 Treatment adjustment factors shall consider the wood species and the climatological location where FRTW will be used.
-All adjustment factors applicable to untreated wood from the NDS shall also apply to FRTW. - 2.3.3.1.1 Softwood plywood: Design values for fire-retardant-treated softwood plywood shall be determined based on published design values for untreated softwood plywood determined in accordance with PS1 or PS2, with treatment adjustment factors determined and published by the fire-retardant-treatment manufacturer in accordance with ASTM D5516 and ASTM D6305. - 2.3.3.1.2 Sawn Lumber: Design values for fire-retardant-treated sawn lumber shall be determined based on the design values for untreated sawn lumber published by lumber rules writing agencies accredited by the American Lumber Standard Committee under PS20, with treatment adjustment factors determined and published by the fire retardant-treatment manufacturer in accordance with ASTM D5664 and ASTM D6841. - 2.3.3.1.3 Laminated Veneer Lumber (LVL): Reference design values and treatment adjustment factors for fire-retardant-treated LVL shall be determined and published by the fire retardant-treated LVL manufacturer in accordance with ASTM D8223.
+All adjustment factors applicable to untreated wood from the NDS shall also apply to FRTW.

+2.3.3.1.1 Softwood plywood: Design values for fire-retardant-treated softwood plywood shall be determined based on published design values for untreated softwood plywood determined in accordance with PS 1 or PS 2, with treatment adjustment factors determined and published by the fire-retardant-treatment manufacturer in accordance with ASTM D5516 and ASTM D6305.

+2.3.3.1.2 Sawn Lumber: Design values for fire-retardant-treated sawn lumber shall be determined based on the design values for untreated sawn lumber published by lumber rules writing agencies accredited by the American Lumber Standard Committee under PS 20, with treatment adjustment factors determined and published by the fire retardant-treatment manufacturer in accordance with ASTM D5664 and ASTM D6841.

+2.3.3.1.3 Laminated Veneer Lumber (LVL): Reference design values and treatment adjustment factors for fireretardant-treated LVL shall be determined and published by the fire retardant-treated LVL manufacturer in accordance with ASTM D8223.

+2.3.4 Wood-based Products with Fire-Retardant Coatings

+Approved wood-based products with fire-retardant coatings used as interior wall and ceiling finish materials shall be classified in accordance with ASTM E84 or UL723 as required in 2.3.1.
+Approved wood-based products with fire-retardant coatings used as an alternative to FRTW shall meet the conditions of classification specified in ASTM E2768.
+A wood-based product with fire-retardant coating shall be used in approved end-use environmental conditions.
+The effects of fire-retardant coatings on strength and stiffness shall be evaluated in the approval process and accounted for in design.